 Raw and heated cannabinoids interact with different receptors and enzymes in the body.
-Raw cannabinoids like CBDA may not cross the blood-brain barrier, which means they could produce different interactions in the body than their decarboxylated relatives.
+Raw cannabinoids like CBDA may be less active in the brain, while still active in the body, especially the gut.
 In the heated form, they become more available to the endocannabinoid system.
 The active or “heated” form of THC is what actually binds to the cannabinoid receptors and causes users to feel “high.”

 Likewise, while most cannabinoids bind directly with either the CB1 or CB2 receptors, CBDA indirectly interacts with the endocannabinoid system, much like CBD, but in its own unique ways!
-For the curious and geeky, there’s a ton of information available online with a simple Google search..
+Both CBD and CBDA can help support emotional balance, healthy energy levels, and managing daily stress.†

 Where can you buy CBDA?